Quantum simulation with hybrid tensor networks

-In this work, we regard low-rank tensors as classical tensors and quantum states as quantum tensors.
-We define a hybrid tensor network as a network constructed by connecting both classical and quantum tensors.
-To distinguish quantum and classical tensors, we put indices corresponding to classical labels and quantum bases to the superscript and subscript of the tensor, respectively.
-For example, the tensor $A^{i_1,i_2}$ represents a classical tensor with two classical indices and $\psi^{i}_{j_1,j_2,\dots,j_n}$ represents a set of quantum states with one classical index and $n$ bases.
-Two tensors, being either classical or quantum, are connected by following the conventional contraction rule of tensor networks, such as $C^{i_1,i_3}=\sum_{i_2}A^{i_1,i_2}B^{i_2,i_3}$.
+Regarding low-rank tensors as classical tensors (superscript index) and quantum states as quantum tensors (subscript index), we define hybrid TNs as networks constructed by connecting both classical and quantum tensors.
+For example, the tensor $A^{i_1,i_2}$ represents a classical tensor with two classical indices and $\psi^{i}_{j_1,j_2,\dots,j_n}$ represents a set of $n$-partite quantum states.
+Two tensors, being either classical or quantum, are connected by following the conventional contraction rule, such as $C^{i_1,i_3}=\sum_{i_2}A^{i_1,i_2}B^{i_2,i_3}$.
+For example, we show the connections of a quantum and a classical tensor in Fig.~\ref{fig:FigExpectation}(c, d) and refer to \cite{NoteX} for general cases.